Triaxial Schwarzschild Models of Brightest Cluster Galaxies with Long-Slit LBT Data: Dynamics

 where $S$ is related to the Shannon entropy, $\alpha$ is a smoothing term and $\chi^2$ compares the differences between fitted and observed LOSVDs:

 and it is then used to compute AIC$_\mathrm{p}$ and find the best-fit model. \\ The ranges of the modeled parameters along with the number of sampled values are reported in Tab.~\ref{Tab.NOMAD_sampling}.
 The search for the minimum is performed using the optimizer NOMAD \citep{Audet06, LeDigabel11}, with each model being run in parallel on 12 cores on our MPCDF machines using 23000 stellar orbits.
 For \mbh, $\Gamma$, $\rho_{\mathrm{DM},0}$ and $\gamma$ we sample a broad range to account for a large number of potentials.
 To select the lower limit for the DM halo flattenings, we evaluate the smallest $p$ and $q$ from the deprojection starting from $\sim$50 kpc and use these values since the deprojection shape is expected to trace the underlying DM distribution \citep{dN22BCGs}, whereas the upper limits are set to 1.0 to allow for spherical halos.
 The orientations are determined as in \citet{dN24}, thus first launching a NOMAD run using the deprojection whose shape profiles are closest to the average ones, finding the best-fit mass parameters and subsequently launching a second NOMAD run, this time with \textit{all} mass parameters fixed and only fitting for the orientation.
 A third, final NOMAD run is then launched to find the best-fit mass distribution using the viewing angles recovered in the second run. \\ To determine the uncertainties on the mass parameters, we follow \citet{Bianca21} by splitting the kinematic bins into two halves and modeling them independently.
 The best-fit result is then taken as the average of the two results, while the uncertainty is half the width of the interval.
-If this is not possible due to a low number of kinematic bins, we model all bins together and adopt the relative errors from \citet{dN24}. \\ For each galaxy, the orbital initial conditions are sampled from a radius r$_\mathrm{min}$ = 0.1" up to a variable radius r$_\mathrm{max}$.
+If this is not possible due to a low number of kinematic bins, we model all bins together and adopt the relative errors from \citet{dN24}.
+In that paper, we used mock kinematics derived from the N-body simulations of \citet{Rantala18, Rantala19} to reproduce the long-slit MODS data used to model NGC 708 and estimate uncertainties on the mass parameters using nine different mock runs.\\ For each galaxy, the orbital initial conditions are sampled from a radius r$_\mathrm{min}$ = 0.1" up to a variable radius r$_\mathrm{max}$.
 This is chosen to be a factor 1.1 larger than the outermost radius\footnote{It is important to have photometric coverage up at least 5 times the largest kinematics radius to allow for the integration of the most eccentric stellar orbits of the library.} at which the deprojection is sampled.
 We report the exact values in Tab.~\ref{Tab.dyn_details}, along with the number of bins each galaxy has.